MikeRogers0/MikeRogersIO/source/blog/2012-07-19-traveling-with-android.html.md

 [FourSquare](https://play.google.com/store/apps/details?id=com.joelapenna.foursquared) was really handy for finding awesome places around the cities, though reading the reviews & checking in ate lots of data.

-## 4\.
-Dealing with data
+## 4. Dealing with data

 Even with lower data roaming prices within Europe, the price of sending the odd tweet or checking google maps was silly.
 So I picked up a prepaid data sim (it's pretty easy to walk into a phone shop and ask for one, they should only cost a few euros for 1GB data) and used a [Micro Sim Adaptor](http://www.amazon.co.uk/gp/product/B005SV2H9I/ref=as_li_ss_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B005SV2H9I&linkCode=as2&tag=fulondes-21) to make it work with my phone.

 In most cities the signal was pretty awesome, I could download at about 100kb/s.
 That said, you may want to look into a picking up a [unlocked MiFi](http://www.amazon.co.uk/gp/product/B005KLOLM2/ref=as_li_ss_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B005KLOLM2&linkCode=as2&tag=fulondes-21) to get more out of your SIM.

-## 5\.
-Making calls on the cheap
+## 5. Making calls on the cheap

 Calling & texting while traveling looked friggin expensive!
-However with the data sim I had & jumping onto free wifi, I used [Viber](http://www.viber.com/) (It's like Skype, but not a bloated OTT POS) to make calls & message people.
+However with the data SIM I had & jumping onto free wifi, I used [Viber](http://www.viber.com/) (It's like Skype, but not a bloated OTT POS) to make calls & message people.